Income-taxation-system-in-Indonesia

 4. Over IDR 500 million 30%

-While for non-resident taxpayers, are subject to final witholding tax of 20% on gross income but may be in lower rate under tax treaty.
-In term of tax payments, individual income tax is collected through third party witholding.
+When talking about income taxation in Indonesia for foreigners, Non-resident taxpayers are subject to a final withholding tax of 20% on gross income.
+Still, they may be at a lower rate under the tax treaty.
+In terms of tax payments, individual income tax is collected through third-party withholding.

 Type of Tax Monthly payment Deadline Monthly Filing Deadline Annual Filing Deadline